ashishsamarth/Cloud/Azure/Important-Notes/Machine-Learning.md

     a.
 Supervised Learning  :   In this technique, the algoithms make predictions based on a set of labeled examples that you provide.
 This technique is useful when you know, what the outcome should look like

                                 Example: You provide a dataset that includes city populations by the year for the past 100 years, and you want to know what the population of a specific city will be, four years from now.
-The outcome uses labels that are already exist in the data set: Population, City & Year
+The outcome uses labels that are already exist in the data set:
+                                Population, City & Year

     b.
-Un-Supervised Learning
+Un-Supervised Learning : In this technique, the data points aren't labeled, the algorithm labels them for you by organizing the data or describing its structure.
+This technique is useful, when you don't know what the outcome should look like.

+                                Example: You provide customer data, and want yo create segments of customer who like similar products.
+The data you provided isn't labeled and the labels in the outcomes are generated based on the similarities that were discovered between data points